faya-sensei/java-astar/README.md

 #### Procedural:

 1. **Implement pathfinder**: Implement `IPathfinder` interface and consider PriorityQueue $O(n^2)$ or TreeSet $O(log_n)$to achieve filtering and sorting, mark it as abstract and build interface for the subclass.

 2. **Implement pathfinder subject**: Implement the subclass of pathfinder serve as concrete subject for observer.

 3. **Check observer can register into pathfinder subject**: Implement `IPathfinderObserver` interface and try call register observer in pathfinder.

+### 5. Mesh graph and Euclidean Heuristic

+#### Instruction:

+After completing the prototype, it's time to develop a more optimized and efficient version.
+Instead of using a grid search, which can be computationally expensive, a navigation mesh (navmesh) is a more effective alternative.
+We will use a simple graph structure based on an adjacency list to represent this navigation mesh.

+#### Procedural:

+1. **Implement mesh graph**: Store the index of the mesh as a node, and use indices as edges to construct the graph.
+Consider using an uuid or unique id to facilitate queries on node collections.